asterisk/documentation/docs/Development/Roadmap/Asterisk-16-Projects/WebRTC-User-Experience-Improvements.md

 A data buffer acts as a ring buffer of data.
 It is given a fixed number of data packets to store (which may be dynamically changed).
 Given a number it will store a data packet at that position relative to the others.
 Given a number it will retrieve the given data packet if it is present.
 This is purposely a storage of arbitrary things so it can be used not just for RTP packets but also Asterisk frames in the future if needed.
 The given number when putting a data packet in must be within the data buffer size range.

-!!! note
+/// note
 The API does not internally use a lock.
 It is up to the user of the API to properly protect the data buffer.

-[//]: # (end-note)
+///

 ```
 /*!